UK General Data Protection Regulations (UK GDPR)

 Following Brexit, Regulation (EU) 2016/679, General Data Protection Regulation (GDPR) is retained EU law and known as UK GDPR.
 The UK GDPR sits alongside an amended version of the Data Protection Act 2018 that relate to general personal data processing, powers of the Information Commissioner and sanctions and enforcement.
 The GDPR as it continues to apply in the EU is known as EU GDPR.
 Schools have a legal duty to comply with the UK GDPR.

-Please take the opportunity to watch the short video clip below.
+Please take the opportunity to watch the short video clip about GDPR below.

 What does UK GDPR mean for schools?